ahallur10/Project-Showcase/Professional Experience/At-Risk Prediction Model/README.md

 > This project is for **demonstration and portfolio purposes only.**
 > The scripts are illustrative and will not run without private datasets.

+## Methodology

+A crucial part of this project was ensuring a high quality dataframe to begin with.
+At the time, we had to rely on generated reports through our database rather than query out the data since we did not have access.
+By doing so, our cleaning process took much longer than expected as we had to clean out PDF style reports on Excel.
+As the domain knowledge expert on the database, I was comfortable with transforming data reports into a clean table format to get it prepped for data modeling in PowerBI, so I provided guidance on what reports to use and which reports held the datapoints that were applicable for this project.
+This cleaning and transforming step included re-structuring the data from the reports on two separate databases, with many reports having a different format and structure which meant each report type needed it's own process of cleaning and transforming the data into clean tables.
+Once we had the cleaned datasets, we consolidated all the datasets by using the child's ID as a primary key and transformed the datasets into one big dataframe.
+We applied binary options where needed and converted certain values to text or the raw number, depending on the column and if it made sense to do so.
+We then
 ---

 ## Key Scripts